Trouble with “Tarzan”

 To whom my hartie and best thoughts are, and have a long time bin so intagled, and inthralled […].

-He seems to be having something of a Huck Finn moment, so that’s at least progress.
+It seems he’s having a Huck Finn moment, so that’s at least progress.

-Three years into their marriage, Rolfe returned to England with Matoaka to drum up investment for the colonial venture and presented her to James I as a Princess, which she really was not.
-Despite Rolfe’s and Disney’s desires to call her such, Powhatan apparently had a vast number of children and she in no way figured into any sort of succession.
-They were just about to head back to Virginia when she sickened and died—as with many Native Americans coming into contact with Europeans, it was likely from some disease she had no natural resistance against.
+Three years into their marriage, Rolfe returned to England with Matoaka to drum up investment for the colonial venture and presented her to James I as a princess, which she really was not.
+Despite Rolfe’s and Disney’s desires to call her such, Powhatan apparently had a vast number of children, and she in no way figured into any sort of succession.
+They were just about to head back to Virginia when she sickened and died—as did many Native Americans coming into contact with Europeans, likely from some disease she had no natural resistance against.
 She was 21 years old.

-Powhatan also died soon after and peace with the English came to an end.
-Nonetheless, Matoaka and her father are inextricably woven into the story of the US by their many notable descendants, including two First Ladies and several members of the First Families of Virginia.
+Powhatan also died soon after, and peace with the English came to an end.
+Nonetheless, Matoaka and her father are inextricably woven into the story of the US through their many notable descendants, including two First Ladies and several members of the First Families of Virginia.

 Let’s just say the film brings nearly no light to this subject, and despite the cries of political correctness, falls back repeatedly on racial stereotypes, even with its comic-relief animals, Percy and Meeko.
-A bright spot, if it can be called that, is that because of how fraught it is, we are likely to be spared a live-action redux.
+A bright spot, if it can be so called, is because of how fraught it is, we are likely to be spared a live-action redux.

 Lydia Howard Sigourney wrote a poem now seldom recalled, but which was adapted into 1910’s silent film version of the tale.
-I’d characterize Sigourney’s overall tone as imperialist nostalgia, but she has some real feeling for her titular heroine, and though a bit florid, in the end it’s a more fitting tribute:⁵
+I’d characterize Sigourney’s overall tone as imperialist nostalgia, but she has some genuine feeling for her titular heroine, and though florid—the style at the time—in the end it’s a more fitting tribute:⁵

 The council-fires are quench’d, that erst so red